-Once eggs have hatched, it can be cleaned and sterilised using an incubation disinfectant solution and re-heated ready for the next batch of hatching eggs.
+Once eggs have hatched, the incubator can be wiped clean and sterilised using any suitable incubation disinfectant solution and prepared for the next batch of hatching eggs.

 Brinsea Hatchmaker build quality

-This incubator is well built using a sturdy plastic mould for the base and the same for the lid.
-There is a perforated aluminium tray that drops into the base of the unit and eggs are placed onto this tray.
+This incubator is well built using a sturdy plastic mould for the base and the lid.
+There is a perforated aluminium tray that drops into the unit’s base, and eggs are placed onto this tray.

 The heater element is a heater wire that is strung around the inside of the lid.
-The thermometer is mounted into a swivel clip so that the height of it can be adjusted to suit a wide range of egg sizes.
+The thermometer is mounted into a swivel clip to adjust its height to suit a wide range of egg sizes.

-Temperature control is provided by Brinsea incubator’s ‘proportional electronic system’ and the control is very accurate, unaffected by voltage variations on the mains.
-There is a 12 Volt version of the Hatchmaker available too which would certainly be useful for remote locations or if you live somewhere where there are regular power outages.
+Brinsea incubator’s “proportional electronic system” provides temperature control, and the control is very accurate, unaffected by voltage variations on the mains.
+There is a 12 Volt version of the Hatchmaker available, too, which would certainly be useful for remote locations or if you live somewhere where there are regular power outages.

 Using the Hatchmaker

-The Brinsea Hatchmaker holds around 40 eggs although I have had 42 fairly large eggs in there which is more than most of the other similar units available at this price.
+The Brinsea Hatchmaker holds around 40 eggs, although I have had 42 fairly large eggs in there, which is more than most other similar units available at this price.

-Humidity is created inside the Polyhatch by adding water to the troughs inside the base-moulding.
+Humidity is created inside the Polyhatch by adding water to circular troughs inside the base-moulding.
 You have to use a separate hygrometer in order to measure the humidity.

 Unfortunately, all of the eggs need to come out to top it up unless you pour the water through the perforated aluminium plate.

-If you are candling regularly to monitor progress, removing the eggs is less of a problem anyway and without automatic tuning, you need to turn your hatching eggs at least 3 times daily anyway.
-As a hatcher, this isn’t a problem when using it as a hatcher since the water lasts long enough for the hatch to take place.
+If you are candling regularly to monitor progress, removing the eggs is less of a problem.
+Without automatic tuning, you need to turn your hatching eggs at least 3 times daily anyway.
+This isn’t a problem when using it as a hatcher since the water lasts long enough for the hatch to take place.

 Ease of cleaning

-After you have hatched a few batches of hatching eggs, you will soon find it a chore cleaning and sterilising your incubator afterwards.
+After you have hatched a few hatching eggs, you will soon find it a chore cleaning and sterilising your incubator afterwards.

-Many forced air incubators on the market have a guard around the fan that stops your chicks from touching the fan blades but this also unfortunately stops you from getting a cloth in and around the fan for cleaning.
+Many forced air incubators on the market have a guard around the fan that stops your chicks from touching the fan blades, but this also, unfortunately, stops you from getting a cloth in and around the fan area for cleaning.

 The Brinsea Hatchmaker is really easy to clean and can be cleaned, sterilised and back in service in about 15 minutes.
-The base is very easy to clean and inside the lid, the heater wire is spaced sufficiently away from the top of the lid to get a damp cloth behind it (but remember to unplug the incubator and follow the manufacturers instructions since water and electricity don’t mix!)
+The base is straightforward to clean.
+Inside the lid, the heater wire is spaced sufficiently away from the lid’s top to get a damp cloth behind it (but remember to unplug the incubator and follow the manufacturer’s instructions since water and electricity don’t mix!)

-The Brinsea Hatchmaker can be used as an incubator, however the lack of automatic turning makes it more suitable for use as a hatcher.
-The Brinsea Polyhatch is a similar incubator that also comes with an automatic turner so if you are thinking of using the hatchmaker as an incubator more than a hatcher, the Polyhatch should also be considered.
+The Brinsea Hatchmaker can be used as an incubator; however, the lack of automatic turning makes it more suitable for a hatcher.
+The Brinsea Polyhatch is a similar incubator that also comes with an automatic turner.
+If you think of using the Hatchmaker as an incubator more than a hatcher, the Polyhatch should also be considered.

-When used as hatcher, the Brinsea Hatchmaker really works well since incubators tend to get very messy, very quickly and forced air incubators get lots of fluff and mess around the fan making sterilising difficult.
-If used as a still air incubator, the Brinsea Hatchmaker has a great capacity for reasonably large hatches and providing you are happy with turning your own eggs, it is a very economical way to hatch a good number of eggs.
+When used as a hatcher, the Brinsea Hatchmaker really worked well since incubators tend to get very messy, very quickly, and forced air incubators get a lot of fluff and mess around the fan, making sterilising difficult.
+If used as a still air incubator, the Brinsea Hatchmaker has a great capacity for reasonably large hatches and providing you are happy with turning your own eggs; it is a very economical way to hatch a good number of eggs.

-Update June 2015.
-Brinsea do not make the Hatchmaker any more, although their website does offer a spare temperature control PCB.
+Update in June 2015.
+Brinsea does not make the Hatchmaker any more, although their website does offer a spare temperature control PCB.